Wingspan National Bird of Prey Centre: History

 The Wingspan – Birds of Prey Trust Charitable Trust was registered on 18 June 1992.

 In 2010, Noel Hyde obtained the first permit for falconry in New Zealand, and this subsequently led to the New Zealand Falconers Association being established.
 A few of the birds at Wingspan are trained using falconry skills, to enable demonstrations for visitors.

 The founder, Debbie Stewart, was made a member of the New Zealand Order of Merit in 2013 for services to conservation.
 Noel Hyde was also recognised with an MNZM in 2018.

 In 2016, as part of its fifth series of banknotes, the Reserve Bank of New Zealand issued a new $20 note with a kārearea on one side of the note.
 The image is of a kārearea named Atareta, from Wingspan.

 In 2017, Wingspan announced that after forming a partnership with Ngāti Whakaue Tribal Lands, they would relocate their operations to a new facility a short distance along Paradise Valley Road, on the slopes of Mount Ngongotahā.
 The new facility will be used for rehabilitation, education, research and breeding.
 In March 2022, Debbie Stewart said that the trust was waiting to secure the final funding for the project.

+Wingspan celebrated 30 years as a charitable trust in November 2022.
+During that time it had provided around 5,000 flight demonstrations, and helped almost 1,000 birds.
+In January 2023, Wingspan announced that following confirmation of grant funding, construction of the new centre would commence in April.
+One feature of the new centre will be a waharoa (gateway), that includes an artwork made from thousands of aluminium feathers.